-Valued Ecological Components (VECs) are those components of the biophysical environment considered to be of scientific, ecological, economic, social, cultural, or heritage importance (Volume 2, Section 4).
-The selection and scoping of a VEC considers the biophysical conditions and trends that may interact with the proposed Phase 2 Project, the variability in biophysical conditions over time, and the data availability as well as the ability to measure biophysical conditions that may interact with Phase 2.
-For an interaction to occur there must be spatial and temporal overlap between a VEC and Phase 2 components and/or activities.
-The selection and scoping of VECs also considers their importance to the communities potentially affected by Phase 2.
+Valued Ecosystem Components (VECs) are those components of the biophysical environment considered to be of scientific, ecological, economic, social, cultural, or heritage importance (Volume 2, Chapter 4).
+The selection and scoping of a VEC considers the biophysical conditions and trends that may interact with the proposed Project, the variability in biophysical conditions over time, and data availability as well as the ability to measure biophysical conditions that may interact with the Project.
+For an interaction to occur there must be spatial and temporal overlap between a VEC and Project components and/or activities.
+The selection and scoping of a VEC also considers its importance to the communities potentially affected by the Project.